navikt/mock-oauth2-server/README.md

 ##### Server URLs

-You can retrieve URLs from the server with the correct port and issuerId etc by invoking one of the ` fun *Url(issuerId: String): HttpUrl` functions/methods:
+You can retrieve URLs from the server with the correct port and issuerId etc. by invoking one of the ` fun *Url(issuerId: String): HttpUrl` functions/methods:

 ```kotlin
 val server = MockOAuth2Server()